chl1860/PubOppComponent/README.md

 # PubOppComponent
-OPPComponent A simple JS state-driven lib based on jQuery and lodash
+Public version of OPPComponent - A simple JS state-driven lib based on jQuery and lodash